 One thing we did notice, is that VPN Unlimited has five trackers on its website, including facebook.net, yandex.ru, and google-analytics.

-The Windows client for VPN Unlimited is an excellent client that is fully featured with a killswitch and OpenVPN encryption.
+Their Windows VPN client is an excellent client that is fully featured with a killswitch and OpenVPN encryption.
 In addition, users can connect using the VPN’s proprietary protocol KeepSolid Wise (TCP or UDP).
 This protocol is said to be extremely secure but also only “moderate” performance wise.

 The fact that KeepSolid Wise comes with UDP or TCP makes it pretty obvious that it is actually OpenVPN.
 So I decided to press its support agent who confirmed that it is OpenVPN over port 443 for concealing VPN use as HTTPS.
 This is what the agent told me: